adriambi/ambick/README.md

 draft work, all needed data was scraped, quit improving

-worki.py is a script on selenium it sortes applications at "worki.ru" website using, writes candidates, changes statuses and writes suitable candidates via WhatsApp it has made some of my work much easier
+worki.py is a script on selenium it sortes applications at "worki.ru" website, writes candidates, changes statuses and writes suitable candidates via WhatsApp it has made some of my work much easier